 Markets for MA systems

 Massachusetts SRECs are defined by eligibility for the DOER Solar Credit Clearinghouse Auction.
-Eligible facilities may produce DOER Solar Credit Clearinghouse Auction eligible SRECs from no more than 40 quarters (10 years) of power generation.
-Applications submitted after certain program deadlines may either truncate the eligibility period or delay the start of eligibility until some time after the date of interconnection.
+Eligible facilities may produce DOER Solar Credit Clearinghouse Auction eligible SRECs for no more than 40 calendar quarters (10 years) of generation.
+Applications submitted after certain program deadlines may either truncate the eligibility period or delay the start of eligibility until after the date of interconnection.
 After a facility’s SREC eligibility period ends, the facility produces RECs eligible for the Massachusetts Class I market.

 The formula for determining the SREC requirement under both the SREC-I and SREC-II programs is as follows: